 Audio Version and Additional Commentary

-Are you wanting to monetize your personal brand?
-Of course you are.
+Do you want to monetize your personal brand?
+Of course you do.
 Who wants to work on something all day and not get anything out of it?

 We all have limited time on this earth, so we want to make the most of it.

 This is why I believe fully in having a monetization strategy for your personal brand.
 People get ideas for blogs or podcasts and they say top themselves “I just want to have fun with it.”
 But building a brand takes work, so let’s get a reward from it.

 It’s a lot more fun when you are getting paid to share your thoughts, your ideas and your content.
 Money is freedom.
 If you can learn to monetize your personal brand, you will give yourself more creative freedom to do the work you really care about.

 These things always start off as passion projects, but unless you can monetize your personal brand, you will most likely quit.

 So what are your options?
 How exactly can you monetize your personal brand?
 Let’s get started!

 Advertising is the most straight forward monetization method for your business.